T4skor/Icarus-CanSat/README.md

 ## 📝 Notes

-- The script was tested on Windows.
+- The script was tested on Windows and Linux.
 If you're on Linux, replace `'COM6'` with something like `'/dev/ttyUSB0'`.
 - The time value used is a simple index (`i`) incremented on each update.
 Use `time.time()` for real timestamps if needed.

 ## 🧑‍💻 Author